Community Co-production for our Advancing Racial Justice Fund

 More information and how to apply for this opportunity can be found in our Information Pack.

-This panel will be made up of community leaders, organisers, and changemakers with lived or professional experience that provides a deep understanding of systemic racism and its impacts on communities, institutions or funding system.
-Members will play a central role in shaping which projects receive funding, ensuring decisions reflect community priorities and values.
+This panel will be made up of community members who have a deep understanding of systemic racism and its impacts on communities, institutions or funding systems.
+You will play a central role in shaping which projects receive funding, ensuring decisions reflect community priorities and values.

 The Decision-Making Panel involves: